dipamsen/notebook/src/regex.typ

 == Implementation Details

-This section specifically my implementation of the above ideas in C. This implementation is heavily inspired by Russ Cox's implementation, which in turn is based on Ken Thompson's original Regex engine which compiled the regular expression into machine code.
+This section discusses my implementation of the above ideas in C. This implementation is heavily inspired by Russ Cox's implementation, which in turn is based on Ken Thompson's original Regex engine which compiled the regular expression into machine code.

 === NFA Construction